 With this feature, you can press them down and they spring back up like a real piano.
 Those cheaper keyboards for beginners don’t usually come with this feature.
 Learning how to play on weighted keys helps you build finger strength and you can always adjust to a real piano.

 You may also want to go for a keyboard with keys that are touch sensitive.
 Keys that are touch sensitive will help you eventually graduate to a real piano.
 Plus, just like what you experience with a real piano, the harder the key is struck, the louder the sound will be.

 If you know you will be traveling a lot and you would want to play your keyboard anywhere you go, how portable is it?
 What about the power source?
 Will you be forced to play in are where it may not be easy to plug in?
 So before, you can dish out your money for a keyboard, go through specs and try to find out if the instrument can be powered with batteries an AC adapter or both.

 While most people would love to have a real piano in their homes, space and removal often dictate the kind of keyboard they should buy.
 Take the amount of space you have at home into consideration before making your purchase.

 Ergonomic and Circumstance

-Are you tall or short?
+How tall are you?
 How easy is it to adjust the height of the instrument stand or seat?
 When shopping for a starter keyboard, go for something that you play sitting at a height where your forearm is parallel to the ground.
 At this point, you might want to go a keyboard that comes with an adjustable stand.
-You can the use a chair that fits comfortably for your hands to be at the same level as the stand.
-This is important for how comfortable you are will determine how fast you are going to learn the instrument.
+If you’re not comfortable while playing, it will be more difficult to concentrate and slow down your progress.